Understanding Texas Eviction Laws and Tenant Background Checks

 Landlords are legally allowed to evict tenants under the following circumstances:

-Under Texas rental laws, tenants are entitled to a two-day grace period before rent is considered late and a late fee can be applied.
-However, landlords can serve a notice to vacate for unpaid rent immediately after the rent is overdue-no grace period is required in this case.
+Under Texas eviction laws, tenants are entitled to a two-day grace period before rent is officially considered late and subject to a late fee.
+However, landlords still have the right to serve a notice to vacate as soon as the rent is overdue, regardless of the grace period.
+This legal flexibility means tenants must act quickly if they miss a payment.

 Prohibited Eviction Practices in Texas

-- Perform “self-help” evictions, such as changing locks, removing the tenant’s belongings, or cutting utilities.
+• Perform “self-help” evictions: This includes actions like changing locks, removing the tenant’s belongings, or cutting utilities.

 Landlords sometimes attempt to evict tenants for reasons that are not legally valid, such as: